My courses help students apply philosophical skills to thrive in diverse democracies.

 2000 Level

-• Philosophy of Religion examines a number of issues which came to the fore in the ancient, medieval, early modern, enlightenment and later periods such as proofs for the existence of God, various conceptions of transcendence, the nature of the self, the concept of religion, and the relation of religious and scientific forms of inquiry.
-Thinkers to be considered may include Aurelius Augustine, Avicenna, Moses Maimonides, Anselm, René Descartes, Immanuel Kant, Søren Kierkegaard, Martin Buber and Simone Weil.
+• Philosophy of Religion examines a number of issues that came to the fore in the ancient, medieval, early modern, enlightenment and later periods such as proofs for the existence of God, various conceptions of transcendence, the nature of the self, the concept of religion, and the relation of religious and scientific forms of inquiry.
+Thinkers to be considered may include Augustine, Avicenna, Anselm of Canterbury, Moses Maimonides, Hildegard of Bingen, Thomas Aquinas, Immanuel Kant, Friedrich Schleiermacher, Søren Kierkegaard, Martin Buber, Simone Weil and Jacques Derrida.

-• Suffering: Comparative Studies investigates diverse reflections upon the nature of human and other forms of suffering.
-It develops comparative methodologies in the academic study of religion and philosophy in order to help students evaluate divergent viewpoints on the topic.
-Thinkers discussed may include Gottfried Leibniz, Al Ghazali, Immanuel Kant, Nagarjuna, Arthur Schopenhauer, William James, W.E.B.
-Du Bois, René Girard, Hannah Arendt and Emmanuel Levinas.
+• Suffering: Comparative Studies investigates diverse ethical responses to human and other forms of suffering.
+It develops comparative methodologies in the academic study of philosophy, religion and ethics in order to help students evaluate divergent viewpoints on the topic.
+Thinkers discussed may include Gottfried Leibniz, Al Ghazali, Immanuel Kant, Nagarjuna, Arthur Schopenhauer, Friedrich Nietzsche, William James, René Girard, and Emmanuel Levinas.

 3000 Level